-The good news is that you’ve got plenty of resources at your fingertips.
-The internet is a wealth of information from reviews to owner forums and organizations, including the NHTSA and the IIHS.
-All of these can help you get a picture of the common issues that come with the vehicle you’re looking at.
-The NHTSA is where you’ll find recall information, while both them and the IIHS can alert you to safety concerns.
+The good news is that you have plenty of resources at your fingertips.
+The internet is a wealth of information, from reviews to owner forums and organizations, including the NHTSA and the IIHS.
+All of these can help you get a picture of the common issues with the vehicle you’re looking at.
+The NHTSA is where you’ll find recall information, while they and the IIHS can alert you to safety concerns.

 If you can get the VIN (vehicle identification number) of the vehicle you’re looking at, you can find specifics above and beyond these generalities.
 A history report on that VIN can tell you how many owners the vehicle has had, the service record, accurate mileage, if used as a rental, any accidents, and much more!

-Looking at the vehicle both in broad and specific terms, you can get an excellent picture of what sort of inspection you’ll need to do before ever even walking out the door of your house!
+Looking at the vehicle in broad and specific terms, you can get an excellent picture of what sort of inspection you’ll need before ever even walking out the door of your house!

-Of course, the first thing you’ll want to do is inspect the car in good light – avoid cloudy days, and don’t do it at night.
+Of course, you’ll want to inspect the car in good light – avoid cloudy days, and don’t do it at night.
 You shouldn’t need a flashlight to see everything, although you may want it for the undercarriage and the engine bay.

 Rust is a major deal.
 Once a vehicle starts rusting, it’s a massive battle to keep up with an almost impossible reverse.
 Particularly in the north or near the ocean, rust can eat away at even the newest car, truck, or SUV.
 Pay special attention to wheel wells and the bottom areas of doors, as these are the most concentrated areas where salt and other corrosive chemicals end up.